|

 An individual rectangular pattern on a wafer that contains circuitry to perform a specific function.
 The internal circuitry is made of thousands of tiny electronic parts.
 'Die' refers to a semiconductor component or part that has not yet been packaged (also known as 'IC' (Integrated Circuit) or 'chip').

-Die pick-up tool The bondhead tool on the machine that picks up the die from the precisor and places it on the leadframe.
+The bondhead tool on the machine that picks up the die from the precisor and places it on the leadframe.

-Die size The physical measurements of the die.
+The physical measurements of the die.

 Dielectric